intrinio/javascript-sdk/docs/FilingApi.md

 var filing_api = new intrinio.FilingApi();

-var company = "company_example"; // String | Filings for the given `company` identifier (ticker, CIK, LEI, Intrinio ID)
+var company = "AAPL"; // String | Filings for the given `company` identifier (ticker, CIK, LEI, Intrinio ID)

 var opts = {
-  'reportType': "reportType_example", // String | Filter by report type
+  'reportType': "", // String | Filter by report type
-  'startDate': new Date("2013-10-20"), // Date | Filed on or after the given date 'endDate': new Date("2013-10-20"), // Date | Filed before or after the given date 'nextPage': "" // String | Gets the next page of data from a previous API call };
+  'startDate': new Date("2015-01-01"), // Date | Filed on or after the given date 'endDate': new Date("2019-01-01"), // Date | Filed before or after the given date 'nextPage': "" // String | Gets the next page of data from a previous API call };